John-Petrini/Chemistry-Scripts/README.md

 # Chemistry-Scripts
-Repo of useful chemistry functionalities.
+Repo of useful chemistry functionalities and utilities.

-This repository is a collection of scripts which were developed to assist chemists or perform chemistry related operations.